nexusformat/definitions/manual/source/introduction.rst

 NeXus is built on top of the scientific data format HDF5 and adds domain-specific rules for organizing data within HDF5 files in addition to a dictionary of well-defined domain-specific field names.
+The NeXus data format has two purposes:

+#. *raw data*:
-The NeXus data format has two purposes.
-First, NeXus defines a format that can serve as a container for all relevant data associated with a scientific instrument or beamline.
+   NeXus defines a format that can serve as a container for all relevant data associated with a scientific instrument or beamline.
    This is a very important use case.
+#. *processed data*:
-Second, NeXus defines standards in the form of *application definitions* for the exchange of data between applications.
+   NeXus defines standards in
+   the form of *application definitions* for the exchange of data between applications.
 NeXus provides structures for raw experimental data as well as for processed data.

 In recent years, a community of scientists and computer programmers working in neutron and synchrotron facilities around the world came to the conclusion that a